massimo-tech3d/GAZER/arduino/README.md

 * Magnetometers: ST LIS3MDL (reccommended), NXP FXOS_8700
 * Accelerometer: NXP FXOS_8700

+Note: the FOXS_8700 combines magnetometer and accelerometer on the same chip.
+For use with the gazza-flat-magnetometer sketch you'd need to use two of these chips because the two sensors must be mounted in diferent positions.

 As a joystick, any analog joystick for arduino will fit.
 Needs X and Y movements and pushbutton function.
 Wiring explained in the hardware section of this repository.